elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} ...
 The city collapses on its hocks ...
-In the slow vertigo of rape ... among the tickling of a bed of smoke and screams ...
+In the slow vertigo of rape ... among the tickling of a bed of smoke and of screams ...

 - {:.sp} The Chorus.